Last updated: May 29, 2026

 - Yes, Iowa HHS has visited with existing collaborative partnerships, hosted the April townhalls, and continues to receive feedback about the "wins", challenges, and concerns.
 Challenges are a routine part of the public health system and often best addressed by local collaboration.
 The Year 1 assessment and planning phase will be instrumental in identifying and developing a plan to navigate current and future challenges.

-A five-year project period is a lot to consider taking on – What support will Iowa HHS provide, other than funding, to make this five-year project period successful?
+A five-year project period is a lot to consider taking on – what support will Iowa HHS provide, other than funding, to make this five-year project period successful?

 - Iowa HHS is preparing a technical assistance and support plan that will be comprehensive.
 Your feedback is welcomed.
 Please respond to the feedback survey distributed following the April district visits.
 The survey is open until Friday, May 15, 2026.